Gabriel-RQ/pyinterfacer/README.md

     for event in pygame.event.get():
         if event.type == pygame.QUIT:
             running = False

         elif event.type == pygame.MOUSEBUTTONDOWN:
             if event.button == 1:
-                # handles clicks on Clickable components
+                # handles clicks on _HandledClickable components
-                PyInterfacer.emit_click()
+                PyInterfacer.current_focus.emit_click(event.pos)
         elif event.type == pygame.KEYDOWN:
-            # handles input to any Input component
+            # handles input to any component that inherits from _HandledGetInput
-            PyInterfacer.emit_input(event)

-    # update should come before draw, as most components set their image and rect at the update method
-    PyInterfacer.update()
-    PyInterfacer.draw()
-    PyInterfacer.handle_hover()
+            PyInterfacer.current_focus.emit_input(event)

+    # This will call update, draw and handle_hover on the focused interface, and update the overlays.
+Delta time is accepted as a parameter (defaults to 1)
+    PyInterfacer.handle()

     pygame.display.flip()
     clock.tick(FPS)